groundy

 What Changed: The Structure Before and After

 That structure no longer exists.
 Under the October 2025 restructuring, OpenAI split into two entities: the OpenAI Foundation (nonprofit) and OpenAI Group PBC (public benefit corporation).
-The Foundation holds approximately 26% of the for-profit arm, currently valued around $130 billion.
+The Foundation holds approximately 26% of the for-profit arm.
 Microsoft holds roughly 27%.
-Employees, former employees, and investors hold the remaining 47%.2
+Employees, former employees, and investors hold the remaining 47%.2 At the $852 billion valuation OpenAI carried after its March 2026 funding round, the Foundation’s stake is worth north of $200 billion on paper, up from roughly $130 billion at the time of the restructuring.
+[Updated June 2026]13

 The 100x cap is gone.
 Investors face no ceiling on returns.